Josh Emmanuel: Grimsby Town

 On 31 January 2023, Emmanuel signed a deal with Grimsby Town until the end of the season for an undisclosed fee.

 Upon signing for Grimsby, he had not played football since November 2021 due to illness, manager Paul Hurst commented that "He fainted, and without going into too much detail, they weren't quite sure why, but, as I said, he's been playing, he's been training and I think he's got sick of getting fit for no reward at the end of it," In reality, if we can get anything like the Josh Emmanuel of his career so far then the reality is we're getting somebody who us above the level, so that's what we all hope for and I'm sure Josh is exactly the same."

 Emmanuel was part of the Grimsby team that reached the quarter finals of the FA Cup following a 2–1 win away at Premier League side Southampton.
 Following the victory in an interview with the Daily Mirror, Emmanuel opened up about his illness saying it was a clot that initially stunted his speech and he was unable to move the left side of his body.

 On 9 May 2023, it was announced that Emmanuel would not be retained for the 2023–24 season and would be leaving the club when his contract expires on 30 June.
 With it announced the likelihood that Emmanuel would be seeking to find a club higher up the Football League system.

-Carlisle United
+Later career

 On 23 November 2023, Emmanuel joined League One club Carlisle United on a contract until the end of the season having been training with them for a number of weeks.
 Following the club's relegation, he was released upon the expiration of his contract.

-Doncaster Rovers

 On 6 September 2024, Emmanuel joined League Two Doncaster Rovers on a short term contract.

-FC Halifax Town

 On 8 March 2025, Emmanuel joined National League side FC Halifax Town.

+In December 2025, Emmanuel signed for National League South side Chelmsford City.

+On 25 September 2026, Emmanuel joined National League South side Walton & Hersham following a short spell away from the game.